 gelly

-When you call the view, you can pass in variables for the $limit and $offset parameters:
+When you call the view, pass in values for the $limit and $offset variables:

 Computed views can return a maximum of 10000 results at any one level of your query.
 If the 10000 result limit is exceeded, Gadget will throw a GGT_GELLY_RESULT_TRUNCATED error with a path attribute showing you the path to the expression in your query that exceeds the limit.